Mennie22/Breast-tumor-classification-based-on-self-supervised-contrastive-learning-from-ultrasound-videos/README.md

-# Breast-tumor-classification-based-on-self-supervised-contrastive-learning-from-ultrasound-videos
+# Breast tumor classification based on self supervised contrastive learning from ultrasound videos

-#This paper is conducted by Yunxin Tang, Siyuan Tang, Jian Zhang, Hao Chen.
+This paper is conducted by Yunxin Tang, Siyuan Tang, Jian Zhang, Hao Chen.